ThomasAlberto21/my-website/docs/database/postgresql/table.md

 \dt
 ```

-#### How to see table in database PostgreSQL use DataGrip and terminal linux?
+#### How to see table in database PostgreSQL use terminal linux or DataGrip?

 you can type following command